Alex Warren discography

-American singer-songwriter Alex Warren has released one studio album, one extended-play, and 18 singles.
-Formerly of the Hype House, Warren began his music career upon the release of his debut single "One More I Love You" in 2021, which he had written at 13, about the death of his father.
+American singer-songwriter Alex Warren has released two studio albums, one extended play, and 19 singles.
+Formerly of the Hype House, Warren began his music career upon the release of his debut single "One More I Love You".
 Warren signed with Atlantic Records in August 2022, and released his debut major-label single "Headlights" in September 2022.
 Warren released his debut extended play You'll Be Alright Kid (Chapter 1) in September 2024.

-Warren released the single "Ordinary" in February 2025, which gained popularity on TikTok, and peaked at first place on the Billboard Hot 100, as well as becoming the longest-running number-one song on the UK Singles Chart in the 2020's.
-Warren's debut studio album, You'll Be Alright, Kid, was released in June 2025, and was preceded by the single "On My Mind" with South Korean-New Zealand singer Rosé.
+Warren released the single "Ordinary" in February 2025, which gained popularity on TikTok, and peaked at number 1 on the Billboard Hot 100, as well as becoming the longest-running number-one song on the UK Singles Chart in the 2020s.
+Warren's debut studio album, You'll Be Alright, Kid, was released in June 2025.
+Within its first day of release, it was certified gold by the Recording Industry Association of America (RIAA), for selling at least 500,000 copies in the United States.
+It was later certified RIAA platinum and Music Canada 3× platinum.
+The album debuted at its peak position number 5 on the Billboard 200.

+Warren's second studio album, Wildchild, was released on August 28, 2026.